 Enter the recipient’s name using coding conventions in BPPM 90.75.

 Payments are made by direct deposit or check to the address indicated on the form.

 If the recipient changes the mailing address, they must also:

 - Notify Accounts Payable, and

-Include the individual’s WSU identification number or social security number.
+Include the individual’s WSU identification number and/or Workday Supplier ID.

 Indicate whether or not the individual is a U.S. citizen.
 If not a U.S. citizen, indicate:

 - Date of birth.

 Authorizes nonservice payments to an individual on the effective date.

 Stops a Nonservice Pay Authorization before the final date of the authorization.
 NOTE: Contact Accounts Payable immediately if the nonservice payment is to end prior to the final date of authorization.